-While many federal agencies have a role in supporting the development of the Extended Specimen Network, NSF has a central role to play.
+While many federal agencies have a role in supporting the establishment of an action center for biological collections and the development of the Extended Specimen Network, NSF has a central role to play.
 The agency has been a leader in this space through the Advancing Digitization of Biodiversity Collections program, and is now supporting critical advancements through the Infrastructure Capacity for Biological Research: Biological Collections program.